thevuong/next15-filterlist/STEPS.md

 - For the initial load, I'm blocked by the awaits in the layout and I cant show anything on the screen.
 - Layout.tsx fetches are running sequentially even though they don't depend on each other.
-- The first thorugh might be to run them in parallel with promise.all().That would help, but you would still be blocked in the layout, and the slowest call which is the page.tsx.
+- The first through might be to run them in parallel with promise.all().That would help, but you would still be blocked in the layout, and the slowest call which is the page.tsx.
 - So, let's unblock the layout and push the data down from the layout to the components themselves, and show Suspense fallbacks.
 - Suspense around projectDetails with skeleton, await inside.
 - Explain making skeletons the right size.
 If we don't we get CLS which hurts our score badly.
 Can be hard.